uzzal2k5/uzzal2k5/README.md

 ---
 **🔭WHO AM I?**

-I am a Deployment Automation Consultant with a focus on CI/CD tools (Jenkins, TeamCity ..), microservice orchestration (Docker, Kubernetes), and cloud platforms (AWS, Azure, GCP).
+<p>I am a Deployment Automation Consultant with a focus on CI/CD tools (Jenkins, TeamCity ..), microservice orchestration (Docker, Kubernetes), and cloud platforms (AWS, Azure, GCP).
 I have deep expertise in Infrastructure as Code (IaC) using CloudFormation, Ansible, and Terraform, along with proficiency in scripting languages such as Bash, Python, and Groovy.
-I am also well-versed in GitOps tools like ArgoCD.
+I am also well-versed in GitOps tools like ArgoCD.</p>

-**Key Areas of Expertise:**

-- **Cloud Platforms**:

-    Extensive experience with AWS (EKS, ECS, Fargate, EC2, VPC, S3, EBS, Route53, Lambda, SES, RDS, AMI, CloudWatch), Azure (AKS, Azure DevOps, VMs, Monitor, Container Apps), and GCP.
-- **Containerization & Orchestration**:

-   Proficient in Docker and Kubernetes for microservices orchestration.
-- **CI/CD & Automation Tools**:

-   Jenkins, Nexus, Packer, Terraform, Ansible, SonarQube, and Nginx.
-- **Databases & Scripting**:

-   MongoDB, PostgreSQL, MySQL, MSSQL, Oracle, and scripting with Python & Bash.
-- **Operating Systems**:

-   Experience with Linux (RedHat, CentOS, Ubuntu) and Unix/MacOS, including establishing private cloud environments with OpenStack, oVirt, and ProxMox.
-- **Collaboration & Version Control**:

-   Extensive use of GitHub, GitLab, Artifactory, JIRA, Youtrack, Confluence, Redmine, NextCloud, OpenCloud, Slack, and Microsoft Teams.

-I leverage these technologies to drive efficient, automated deployments, streamline infrastructure management, and enhance collaboration across teams.
+<p>I leverage these technologies to drive efficient, automated deployments, streamline infrastructure management, and enhance collaboration across teams.</p>

 **🌱 TECHNICAL SKILLS ...**